dkartaschew/manifest-update-maven-plugin/README.md

-# Java Manifest Update Plugin
+# Java Manifest Update Maven Plugin

 A simple maven plugin to update a JAR manifest in an existing JAR or artifact located in a local maven